Shoulder Replacement Fundamentals

 What are the risks of surgery?

-The surgery is frequently performed at The Cleveland Clinic and is safe.
+Surgery is frequently performed at Cleveland Clinic and is safe.
 As with any surgery, risks of infection, nerve and vessel injury, bleeding and wound healing problems do exist, but they occur infrequently.
 Nursing and medical staff will check your arm frequently to ensure that any problems are identified and treated properly, should they arise.

 How do I prepare for surgery?